 The Rescue Patrol Boat is powered by a 40 hp outboard engine and is capable of responding to emergencies at a rate of 40 mph.
 It carries medical equipment, search equipment, and rescue equipment.
 A towing post is mounted near the stern.

 The Command Vehicle is equipped with lights, sirens, and radio communication.
 The Fire Chief serves as the incident commander on the scene of fire and medical emergencies.

 Members of The Fire and Rescue Department provide dependable service in a responsible fashion, while showing care and compassion for those in need.
 The Department protects lives, property, and the environment through fire suppression, rescue, disaster preparedness, fire prevention, medical care and community education.
 Members of the department are professional, supportive, and responsive to the needs of the residents of Southside.
 Indeed they are…”A Few Serving Many.”

-BURN PERMIT FORM
+BURN PERMIT FORM (CLOSED)

 "*" indicates required fields